Create an Atlas

 - Go to the Data Dashboard.

-- Click on the atlas pages box.
+- Click on the atlas pages tile.

-- In the Visualization ID Reference field enter the visualizationid of a visualization.
+- In the Visualization ID Reference field, enter the visualizationid of a visualization.

 - Click on the 'Save' button.